digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 -  A name that uniquely identifies the driver
 -  The version of the API the driver implements and optional build information (driver version number or commit hash)
--  Driver-specific configuration object with configuration parser and writer
+-  A driver-specific configuration object with configuration parser and writer
 -  A create method that instantiates a driver with that factory